ankitsaxena21/React-Skeleton-Loading-UI/README.md

 # React-Skeleton-Loading-UI

-Source code for a medium blog I wrote about implementing skeleton loading screens in a react project.
+Source code for a medium blog that I wrote about implementing skeleton loading screens in a reactjs project.

 ### Screenshot